Jaynila077/sucide-detection/README.md

 # sucide-detection
-Sucide detector for a Mentat Health Chatbot
+Sucide detector for a Mentat Health Chatbot.
+This is NLP based model trained on dataset gathered from different subreddits

 ### Dataset and h5 files